pluma/fynx/README.md

 # API

-## createAction([spec]):action
+## createAction

-Creates an action optionally extended with the given `spec`.
+Creates an action.
 Returns a function that will pass its argument to all of its listeners in sequence and return the result.

 For a full documentation of this function, see [the documentation of `axn`](https://github.com/pluma/axn#axnspecfunction).

+**Arguments**

+* **spec**: *any* (optional)

+  The `axn` spec for this action.

-## createActions(specs):Object
+## createActions

-Creates actions for the given `specs`.
+Creates an object providing multiple actions.
 Convenience wrapper around `createAction` for bulk creation of actions.

-If `specs` is an array of strings, returns an object mapping the strings to actions.
+**Arguments**

+* **specs**: *Array<string>*

+  An array of action names to create on the returned object.

-If `specs` is an object, returns an object mapping the object's keys to the result of calling `createAction` with the object's values.
+  If `specs` is an object instead, an action will be created for each property with the action name corresponding to the property name and the property value being used as the `axn` spec for the action.

 ## createAsyncAction([spec]):asyncAction

-Creates an asynchronous action optionally extended with the given `spec`.
+Creates an asynchronous action.
 Returns a function that will pass its argument to all of its listeners in sequence and return a cancellable promise.

-If you want to use async actions in your app, make sure the global `Promise` function is available.
-If you want to use async actions in environments where this is not the case (such as node and older browsers), make sure to include a polyfill like [es6-promise](https://www.npmjs.com/package/es6-promise) before the async actions are invoked.

-Note that `React.renderToString` does not support asynchronous actions, so there is no need to use a polyfill to pre-render your app in node if all your asynchronous actions are only invoked in browser code.
+Note that `React.renderToString` is always synchronous so you should not rely on asynchronous actions being executed in your components during server-side rendering.

 For a full documentation of this function, see [the documentation of `axn.async`](https://github.com/pluma/axn#axnasyncspecfunction).

+**Arguments**

+* **spec**: *any* (optional)

+  The `axn` spec for this asynchronous action.

-## createAsyncActions(specs):Object
+## createAsyncActions

-Creates asynchronous actions for the given `specs`.
-Convenience wrapper around `createAction` for bulk creation of actions.
+Creates an object providing multiple asynchronous actions.
+Convenience wrapper around `createAsyncAction` for bulk creation of asynchronous actions.

-If `specs` is an array of strings, returns an object mapping the strings to async actions.
+**Arguments**

+* **specs**: *Array<string>*

+  An array of action names to create on the returned object.

-If `specs` is an object, returns an object mapping the object's keys to the result of calling `createAsyncAction` with the object's values.
+  If `specs` is an object instead, an asynchronous action will be created for each property with the action name corresponding to the property name and the property value being used as the `axn` spec for the action.

-## createSimpleStore(emptyValue, [prepare]):simpleStore
+## createRawStore

-Creates a store for immutable data initialized with the given `emptyValue`.
+Creates a raw store that can hold any value (other than `undefined`).

 Returns a function with the following behaviour:
-* when called without arguments, returns the store's content.
+* when called without arguments (or `undefined`), returns the store's content.
-* when called with `null`, resets the store's value to `emptyValue`.
+* when called with `null`, resets the store's value to its initial value.
-* when called with any other defined value, sets the store's value to the result of passing that value to `immutable.fromJS`.
+* when called with any other defined value, sets the store's value to that value

-If `prepare` is a function, values other than `null` and `undefined` passed to the store will be preprocessed using that function.

 Whenever the store's value changes, the store's content will be passed to its listeners.

+**Arguments**

+* **emptyValue**: *any* (Default: `null`)

+  The store's initial value.
+Note: the store's value can never be `undefined` as passing `undefined` to the store does not modify the store's value.

+* **prepare**: *function* (optional)

+  If provided, values other than `null` passed into the store will be passed to this function and its return value will be used as the store's new value instead.

+* **isEmpty**: *function* (Default: `Object.is`)

+  This function will be used to determine whether the store is currently empty.
+The function is passed exactly two arguments: the store's current value and the store's initial value.
+A return value that evaluates to the boolean value `true` indicates that the store should be considered empty.

-### store.listen(listener, [context]):Function
+### store.listen

 Registers a change listener with the store.
 The listener will be invoked with the store's new content whenever it is written to.